hyperledger/fabric-private-chaincode/samples/chaincode/simple-asset-go/README.md

 ./installFPC.sh
 ```

-Note that the `installFPC.sh` script returns an export statement you need now.
+Note that the `installFPC.sh` script returns an export statement you need to copy and paste in the terminal.
-Copy it to your terminal and continue with running:
+This sets environment variables for the package IDs for each chaincode container.
+Continue by running:
 ```bash
 make ercc-ecc-start
 ```